 Contemporary process thought originally set out to be a way of framing a unified concept of nature that does not undermine the only way we arrive at such a concept—through our experience of nature.
 Alfred North Whitehead, John Dewey, William James and C. S. Peirce shared that concern.
 Even the anti-theist Bertrand Russell seems to have been a sympathizer here.
 Some process thinkers (e.g., James, Peirce, Whitehead, but not Dewey or Russell) concluded that this could lead to reframing the concept of God in a way that does not need to make God, or peoples' alleged experience of God, look unlikely either.
 We'll come back to that.

-Process thought uses lived experience to challenge the largely unquestioned assumption that things-plus-properties are all that can exist.
-Instead it views all things and persons and even properties as flowing patterns in the uncontainable flow of reality as such.
+Process thought uses lived experience to challenge the largely unquestioned assumption that constant-things-plus-constant-properties are all that can exist.
+(This really is almost a dogma beyond question in most Western thought.)
+Instead, process thought views all things and persons and even properties as uncontainably flowing patterns in the uncontainable flow of reality as such.
 That's true of quarks, galaxies, experiences, selves and whatever else there is, without exception.
 Why?
 Because it's true to what is most constant in experience, namely, that constancy itself is experienced as an abstraction from experience's constant flow.
-Every experience flows faster than we can track; what we can track, what shows up as more or less constant, are recurrent patterns, but they're not holding completely still either.
+Every experience flows faster than we can track; what we can track, what shows up as more or less constant, are somewhat recurrent patterns (which are not holding completely still either).
 That applies to what I just said.
-"Every experience flows faster than we can track" is a recurrent pattern that never holds completely still, constantly true, but never true in exactly the same way.
+"Every experience flows faster than we can track" is a somewhat recurrent pattern that never holds completely still, constantly true, but never true in exactly the same way.

 Maybe you've never noticed this.
 Much of our everyday language downplays it, partly because it's unsettling.
 We're more comfortable with constant-things-plus-constant-properties.
 Many sciences ignore this, because they tend to limit themselves to what can be tracked—recurrent patterns abstracted from this uncontainable flow.
 But once you start to notice reality's uncontainable flow, it becomes undeniable.
 We experience this before we even think about employing the humanly established methods of science or even logic, or the everyday categories of changeless properties attached in some inexplicable way to changeless things.
 Every experience, every thing or property experienced, flows faster than we can track.
 It can take a lifetime to appreciate the implications of this, and much of my spirituality is devoted to that.
 (Buddhists, by the way, have for centuries formed their own spirituality around insights like these.
 But process thought is mostly a Western movement more open to theistic interpretations than much of Buddhism cares to be.)